AMC straight-4 engine

-The AMC straight-4 engine is a 2.5 L inline-four engine developed by American Motors Corporation (AMC) that was used in a variety of AMC, Jeep, and Dodge vehicles from 1984 to 2002.
+The AMC straight-4 engine is a 2.5 L straight-four engine developed by American Motors Corporation (AMC) that was used in a variety of AMC, Jeep, and Dodge vehicles from 1984 through 2002.

+The 2.5 L I4 Jeep engine shared design elements and some internal components with the AMC 4.0 L I6 that was introduced for the 1987 model year.
+The 2.5 L engine was designed specifically for the vehicles it went into and became known for its reliability and longevity.

-Note: Although the GM Iron Duke was a predecessor I4 engine in some AMC vehicles, it shares nothing in common with the AMC 2.5 L.
+The GM Iron Duke was a predecessor I4 engine in some AMC vehicles, but it shares nothing in common with the AMC 2.5 L. The Chrysler 2.5 L I4 shares nothing, and this successor engine family was designed to improve emissions and fuel economy.

 Development

 American Motors devoted three years to the development of a new four-cylinder engine.
 The brand new engine was designed to use AMC's existing spacing between the cylinder bores so that the tooling remained the same.
-The location of other major components, such as the distributor, oil filter, and starter, were also kept the same so as to use the machine tools for the AMC straight-6 engine.
+The location of other major components, such as the distributor, oil filter, and starter, were also kept the same to use the machine tools for the AMC straight-6 engine.

-According to Jeep's chief engineer, Roy Lunn, "unlike most engines available today [it] was not designed for passenger cars and then adapted for trucks.
+According to Jeep's chief engineer, Roy Lunn, "Unlike most engines available today [it] was not designed for passenger cars and then adapted for trucks.
 We specifically developed it with our Jeep vehicles and Eagle in mind.
 That's the reason that performance and durability were of such prime consideration from the very beginning."

 Although some of the components were interchangeable between the AMC 258 cuin six-cylinder and the new engine, the four-cylinder was not a cut-down version of the big six.
 Noted Roy Lunn, "There are some common parts, but the 4-cylinder includes many unique items such as its own electronics systems.
 It also has a shorter stroke and larger bore.
 The valves are larger and the pistons are new."
-Roy Lunn recalled, "We wanted as much displacement - for power and torque - as possible within the confines of bore centers of the tooling.
+Roy Lunn recollected, "We wanted as much displacement – for power and torque – as possible within the confines of bore centers of the tooling.
 The only parameter we could influence substantially was stroke.
 So we picked the largest bore and stroke in order to get 2.5 Liters."